What is the REALTOR® Institute?

 Will any of my other designations count towards my GRI?

-The Virginia REALTOR® Institute Program has equivalencies for the ABR and SRS designations, as they correlate directly with the RI 504: Working with Buyers and the RI 505: Working with Sellers courses.
+The Virginia REALTOR® Institute Program accepts the ABR and SRS designations as equivalencies towards the RI 504: Working with Buyers and the RI 505: Working with Sellers courses.
+These two designations correlate directly with the content covered in the GRI classes.
 There are no equivalencies for other designations or license types.

 Where can I go to attend GRI courses?

-Both.
 Virginia’s GRI program was designed to give members an opportunity to attend classroom and online courses.
-Out of the 10 classes required for the program, eight courses (RI 501-508) are available in the classroom and two courses are offered online (RI 509-510).

 Is there CE/PL credit available in the curriculum?

 Yes, each course is approved for either continuing education and/or post license education credit.
 The REALTOR® Institute program satisfies the 16 hours of continuing education or the 30 hours of post license education.
 A full list of the courses and what each one has been approved for is available on the course overview page.

 Do I have to pay any renewal dues after I receive my GRI designation and certificate?

 Once you have paid your graduation fee and received your designation certificate, there are NO additional fees to pay for the GRI.
 The GRI is the only designation offered by the National Association of REALTORS® that does not have annual fees or dues.